jundalisay/spblist/content/en/research/paracelsus/alchemy/dialogue-2.md

 Merc.
 I am constrained to tell from the very foundation.
 If you wilt you maist understand mee: you seest my shape, and of this you needest not know further.
 But because you askest mee of the Center, my Center is the most fixed heart of all things, immortal, and penetrating: in that my Master rests, but I my self am the way, and the passenger, I am a stranger, and yet live at home, I am most faithfull to all my companions, I leave not those that doe accompany mee; I abide with them, I perish with them.
 I am an immortall body: I die when I am slaine, but I rise againe to judgement before a wise Judge.

 Alch.
 Art you therefore the Philosophers Stone?
 Merc.
-My mother is such a one, of her is born artificially one certain thing, but my brother who dwells in the fort, hath in his will what the Philosophers desire.
+My mother is such a one, of her is born artificialy one certain thing, but my brother who dwells in the fort, hath in his will what the Philosophers desire.

 Alch.
 Art you old?